-Robert S. Minetz is a Partner at Latimer LeVay Fyock LLC.
-Bob practices primarily as a commercial litigator.
-He has extensive experience in all facets of litigation, including the preparation and trial of all types of commercial cases.
-He also has handled more than ninety appeals, including preparation of briefs and presentation of arguments before the United States Court of Appeals for the Seventh Circuit, the Illinois Supreme Court and the Illinois Appellate Courts.
-Bob’s clients include middle-market companies, entrepreneurs, real estate developers, families, churches and animal shelters.
+Bob has extensive experience in a broad spectrum of complex commercial disputes, successfully representing clients in countless trials and handling more than ninety appeals, including the preparation of briefs and presentation of arguments before the United States Court of Appeals for the Seventh Circuit, the Illinois Supreme Court and the Illinois Appellate Courts.
+His clients include middle-market companies, entrepreneurs, real estate developers, families, churches, and animal shelters.

 - University of Illinois, J.D., 1973, summa cum laude

 - U.S. District Court for the Northern District of Illinois, 1973

 - U.S. Court of Appeals for the Seventh Circuit, 1975

 - Supreme Court of the United States, 1979

 - U.S. District Court for the Northern District of Illinois, Trial Bar, 1982